singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

       a. **Desktops:** Provides session-based desktops, b. **Applications:** Provides access to remote applications

-   - **Location:** Select the location from the list of pods in the pop-up menu.
+   - **Location:** Select the location in which you created pod in Exercise 1.

    - **Pod:** Select **pod-test**.